AndreMarthinsen/PROG2006-Interpreter/README.md

 * `name " Mariusz " :=` defines a symbol `name` (aka variable) that is of value `" Mariusz "`
 * `age 10 :=` the symbol age now is of value `10`
 * the above program can be also written as: `10 age swap :=`

+Once a symbol is bound to a function or variable, using that symbol will either run the function or evaluate the variable to a value.
+For example:
+* `inc { 1 + } fun 1 inc` will execute the `inc` function on the argument on the stack, and produce 2 onto the stack.
+* `age 10 := age` will bind age variable to value 10, and then put 10 on top of the stack (because we have used the variable `age` at the end)

+In order to actually put a bound symbol onto the stack (without executing the function or without evaluating to a value in case of variable), we use `tick` operator, which is a single quote symbol `'`.
+Observe these two programs:
+* `age 10 := age` -- produces 10 on top of the stack
+* `age 10 := ' age` -- puts symbol age on top of the stack.
+The symbol `age` represents a variable, but the variable has not been evaluated to a value and the raw symbol is put onto the stack.
+* `age 10 := age 20 :=` -- this program is illegal, because assignment expects a symbol on the left-hand side, but instead, it gets 10.
+* `age 10 := ' age 20 :=` -- this program defines a variable `age` and binds it to 10 first, then puts symbol `age` onto the stack, and re-binds it to value 20.
+* Note, if the symbol has not been bound to function or variable, using it will put it onto the stack raw.
+Because unbound symbol evaluates to itself.

+In order to evaluate bound symbol to a value, one can use `eval` function.
+Eval expects symbol on the stack, and returns the value of that symbol.
+In the case of variable it will be the value, and in the case of the function name it will be the quotation that is the function body.
+Observe:
+* `age 10 := ' age eval` will bind age to value 10, then it will put age onto the stack as symbol, and then evaluate it to value 10.
+So, this program will end up with 10 on top of the stack.